 In another 22% of cases, there was evidence that was reasonably suggestive of IHD, either in the form of terminal chest pain, or a combination of history of sudden death with previous heart disease or a medical diagnosis.
 While less convincing than the criteria defined for the category of strong evidence, we chose to allocate these cases to the “medium” strength of evidence category.
 For the remaining cases, the VA questionnaires only included minimal information either in the form of isolated clinical features such as sudden death, terminal shortness of breath, or previous history of heart disease or hypertension.
 In all these cases, the questionnaires did not contain any information suggestive of any other potential cause of death, but the absence of specific evidence of IHD necessitates these cases to be assigned the category of weak evidence.
-In two of the sampled cases, there was no symptom suggestive of any cause of death, and were hence clearly incorrectly assigned to be caused by IHD.
+In two of the sampled cases, there was no symptom suggestive of any cause of death and were hence clearly incorrectly assigned to be caused by IHD.

 We further analysed the data to evaluate the demographic and other factors that could be associated with the strength of evidence for the diagnosis of IHD.
-For this analysis, we combined the deaths from “strong” and “medium” evidence into one category termed “acceptable” evidence, and compared it with those from the “weak” evidence category, as shown in Table 4.
-The analysis showed that while there was no association between strength of evidence and age at death, acceptable evidence to diagnose IHD was significantly associated with the occurrence of deaths in hospital.
-Acceptable evidence was also positively associated with deaths in males as compared to deaths in females (Table 4) but a stratified analysis (Table 5) showed that this association was statistically significant only for male deaths that occurred at home (P = 0.005).
-More pertinent was the finding that there was a significant likelihood of recording better evidence if the respondent belonged to the same generation as the deceased (spouse or sibling), as compared to being from a different generation, either a parent or offspring of the deceased.
-Paradoxically, acceptable evidence was significantly associated with longer recall periods (> 90 d), a finding which was also observed for a similar study conducted to assess the quality of evidence for VA diagnoses of cerebrovascular disease, in the same population.
+For this analysis, we combined the deaths from “strong” and “medium” evidence into one category termed “acceptable” evidence and compared it with those from the “weak” evidence category, as shown in Table 4.
+The analysis showed that while there was no association between strength of evidence and age at death, acceptable evidence to diagnose IHD was significantly associated with the occurrence of deaths in hospitals.
+Acceptable evidence was also positively associated with deaths in males as compared to deaths in females (Table 4), but a stratified analysis (Table 5) showed that this association was statistically significant only for male deaths that occurred at home (P = 0.005).
+More pertinent was the finding that there was a significant likelihood of recording better evidence if the respondent belonged to the same generation as the deceased (spouse or sibling), as compared to either a parent or offspring of the deceased being from a different generation.
+Paradoxically, acceptable evidence was significantly associated with longer recall periods (> 90 d), a finding that was also observed in the same population for a similar study conducted to assess the quality of evidence for VA diagnoses of cerebrovascular disease.

-This study also analysed the availability and consistency of information across different sections of the VA questionnaires.
+This study also analysed the availability and consistency of information across different sections of VA questionnaires.
 Figure 1 displays the frequencies of positive responses to several key variables from either or both the structured questions and open text sections of the questionnaire.
-Overall, there was consistency of information across the two sources within the questionnaire in only 60%-70% of deaths for all the key variables.
-The symptoms of chest pain, sudden death and previous history of heart disease and hypertension were all reported more frequently in response to structured questions.
+Overall, there was the consistency of information across the two sources within the questionnaire in only 60%-70% of deaths for all of the key variables.
+The symptoms of chest pain, sudden death, and previous history of heart disease and hypertension were all reported more frequently in response to structured questions.
 In contrast, the symptoms of shortness of breath and unconsciousness were reported more often in the open text sections.
-A positive response in at least once source was used in assigning the category of strength of supporting evidence for each case.
+A positive response in at least one source was used in assigning the category of strength of supporting evidence for each case.